TJHSST-NHS-Challenger-Chapter/website/README.md

 ## Service

-The Service page links to a guide on how members should the internal google classroom to keep track of their service hours.
-It also has a table of service opportunities submitted to the site.
+Ther Service page lets members submit service opportunities through a Google Form and view a list of the opportunities submitted by others.
+This will hopefully help members find new opportunities to volunteer.

 ## FAQ

-The FAQ page contains answers to common questions from applicants and others.
+The FAQ page contains answers to common questions from applicants and others about both the application process and general NHS rules and conduct.

 ## Contact Us